The silent goroutine killer

 func main() {

-// Create a client with a 5-second timeout for the entire request
+// Set a hard limit for the entire request lifecycle

 client := &http.Client{